captainnajork/100-days-of-code/log.md

 ### Day 31: July 8

-**Today's Progress**: Brilliant - continued Algorithms and Data Structures course
+**Today's Progress**: Brilliant - completed Algorithms and Data Structures course

 **Thoughts**: Big O notation.
 I kind of get it, can recognise on a graph what is in O(n), O(n2) etc. but don't fully follow the mathematical proof by equations.
 Most importantly, the highest power is the crucial factor in determining the size of a function (the number of operations the algorithm must perform).
 Big O notation tells us approximately how long an algorithm will take to run as the inputs grow very large.

+Giving things numbers instead of names allows for quicker algorithm performance.
+So in the TN if we make each username correspond to a number in the first place, we can later use an array of all users in number order.
+It can remove the need to search for a user.

 ### Day 31: July 7